Best Food for Russian Blue Cat

 Russian Blue Cat Nutritional Profile

-Dietary planning for Russian Blue Cat starts with understanding this breed's Medium (7-12 lbs) physique and gentle character.
+Feeding planning for a Russian Blue Cat rests on two easy-to-observe inputs, the Medium (7-12 lbs) build and the gentle behavioral profile, both translate directly into calorie and macronutrient choices.
 Over a 15-20 years lifespan, the right nutrition foundation prevents many common health issues.
-Russian Blue Cat cats with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
+Russian Blue cats with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Russian Blue Cat to maintain coat health and joint function.

 Life-Stage Feeding Guide for Russian Blue Cat